simvue-io/docs/docs/index.md

 ### Alerts
 The metrics being collected during the lifetime of a run can have important implications, for example: is it even worth continuning running the simulation?
 Alerts automatically calculate averages of a specified metric over a specified window and frequency, and checks if this value falls outside of the specified criteria.
+Users can choose to be notified by email in the event of an alert being triggered.